ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-05-just-started-writing.markdown

 from how similar the previous sentence is to the textbook symptoms of depression, burnout set in.
 Any time spent not actively working to “get a job” (an often dismissively-used phrase that I have come to loathe) felt wasted, neglectful.
-I was neglecting my own well-being, impulsively avoiding and distracting myself from frustrations, and allowing my attempts to “fix” things to become ever more disorganized and desperate.
+I was neglecting my own well-being, impulsively avoiding and distracting myself from frustrations, and allowing my attempts to remedy things to become ever more disorganized and desperate.

-Fast-forward to November 21st, I made a choice: I would stop neglecting myself for the sake of previous expectations and my failed attempts to meet them.
-I am in the odd position of forcing myself to engage in my interests because doing so is good for me, rather than being a direct means of “gaining” something.
+Fast-forward to November 21, I made a choice: I would stop neglecting myself for the sake of previous expectations and my failed attempts to meet them.
+I am in the odd position of forcing myself to engage in my interests because doing so is good for me, rather than being a direct means of gaining something.

 It has taken my over a month to overcome a series of obstacles, tedious computer issues, and other complications, but the site is up.
 I am just getting started here and the layout will definitely change as I get the hang of